RayKilburg/typescript-fitness-tracker/README.md

 ## Fitness Tracker

+- Keep track and store past workouts to watch your progress in the gym
 - This app was built with React and TypeScript
 - Future plans are to connect to MongoDB or utilize local storage